-Art & Design Triple Vocational A Level (BTEC Extended Diploma)
+Art & Design Triple Vocational A Level (BTEC Level 3 Extended Diploma)

 This two year full time course provides a broad education in art and design with students working through a wide range of art and design pathways such as: fine art, graphic design, mixed media, textile design, printmaking and photography.
 In the first year you will explore all art and design pathways whilst in the second year you will specialise and begin to create a portfolio of work that will either get you a place at university, an apprenticeship or job.

-Students will be expected to have five GCSEs at grade A*C/9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
-In addition, students will need a grade 4 in GCSE English Language and a minimum grade 3 in Mathematics as well as a minimum grade C in GCSE Art & Design.
+Students will be expected to have five GCSEs at grade 9-4, including English Language and Art & Design or a Merit in a relevant vocational Level 2 Diploma (or equivalent) and a minimum of grade 3 in Mathematics.

 The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another, developing their intellectual and imaginative powers and their capacity to understand, and communicate and make critical judgments about every aspect of art & design.